AccuWeather Forecast: Cloudy start, sunny afternoon

 Inland:

-Today: Sunny, Warm
+Today: Sunny & Warm

-Tonight: Clear Skies
+Tonight: Mostly Clear

 Lows: Upper 50s to Low 60s